KNeugent/KNeugent.github.io/RMNP_Lakes.md

 ### Other

-Adams Lake, Lily Lake, and Watanga Lake
+Adams Lake and Watanga Lake